Greyhound Electronics: Foundation and products

 Greyhound Electronics was founded by Edmund Florimont (c.
 1934 – August 4, 2019), Robert A. Holland (c.
 1935 – July 11, 2011) and Carmen J. Ricci (c.
 1939 – July 21, 2012) in August 1982.
 Florimont's father, Eugene N. Florimont, had his own amusement game company, the Greyhound Amusement Device Company, which he founded in 1946 to market his electro-mechanical greyhound racing simulation game—one of the first of its kind.
 Edmund Florimont previously worked with Ricci as co-owners of 200 arcades in New Jersey, as well as helping design electric shooting galleries for Disneyland and amusements for Bally.
 Holland previously worked for the Pennsylvania-based S&S Amusements.
 Holland met Florimont in the mid-1970s; in 1980 they started True-Data, a computer design company that performed contract work for Zenith Data Systems.
 The three formed Greyhound over a shared dissatisfaction with the state of arcade games in the early 1980s.
 They built a prototype for an arcade game to be exhibited at the November 1982 International Amusement Expo in Chicago.
 Holland laid out the circuit board for the game over seven 14-hour shifts, while the three devised an approach to user-replacement of the ROM chips onto which the game's software was burned.
 This feature, dubbed "satellite boards", was carried on to the company's commercial arcade games.

 The three headquartered Greyhound at a repurposed concrete factory in Toms River, New Jersey.
 Florimont was made president, while Ricci was made sales manager with Holland as head of engineering.
 The first products they sold were mechanical scrolling signs.
-They quickly got into electronically-programmable video display with the release of the Greyhound-Vision system in 1983.
+They quickly got into electronically-programmable video displays with the release of the Greyhound-Vision system in 1983.
 The company had 40 employees in total that year.
 Florimont left Greyhound sometime in the mid-1980s, after which Ricci was made president.
 Ricci promoted his son-in-law, Brian Petaccio, to vice president of the company.
 During Ricci's tenure, Greyhound began focusing on manufacturing coin-op electro-mechanical games, video arcade games, skill cranes and background music players and on expanding their sales nationwide.
 The company became a prominent manufacturer of skill cranes for which they also supplied stuffed toys, while the coin-op games were provided pre-assembled or in kit form.